-It’s easy to underestimate the amount of work that goes into our modern day conveniences.
-Most people don’t open the refrigerator door and contemplate the thickness of it’s various levels.
-Yet, without the materials used being carefully and appropriately size, the refrigerator wouldn’t be able to keep the cold in, let alone keep the food from spoiling.
+It’s easy to underestimate the amount of work that goes into our modern-day conveniences.
+Most people don’t open the refrigerator door and contemplate the thickness of its various levels.
+Yet, without the materials used being carefully and appropriately sized, the refrigerator wouldn’t be able to keep the cold in, let alone keep the food from spoiling.

-What is a Micrometer
+What Is a Micrometer?

-- Ensuring functionality: Imagine the hinge of a door, if it were too thick, the door would never close properly, or would cause damage to the surrounding frame.
+- Ensuring functionality: Imagine the hinge of a door.
+If it were too thick, the door would never close properly or would cause damage to the surrounding frame.
 While a door not closing properly might seem like a mere inconvenience, imagine the other things in your life that depend on being of a uniform thickness, such as the windshield of your car.
-If one spot was thinner than another, that imperfection can cause a weak spot, resulting in the windshield shattering on impact.
+If one spot was thinner than another, that imperfection could cause a weak spot, resulting in the windshield shattering on impact.

-There are many things in our lives that require to be either a certain gauge or uniform and even throughout, which is exactly what a micrometer is able to detect.
+- Creating consistent results: There are many things in our lives that require to be a certain gauge or uniform and even throughout, which is exactly what a micrometer is able to detect.
 If this weren’t the case, the results could range anywhere from inconvenient to catastrophic.